sainarender/SmartServ4/README.md

 1) Email and password validation should be done by javascript

-2) Entering the password as "SmartServTest@123" will redirect the user to a dashboard page
+2) Entering the password as "SmartServTest@123" will redirect the user to a dashboard page else it alert the users by saying Incorrect password!!.

 3) Clicking on the Forgot your password link will open an email client to send an email to support@smartserv.io for resetting the password.